ardhendusgit/gitops-action/README.md

 # GitOps-Setting up the Application

+Here, we set up the application end of the GitOps project.
+The infrastructure workflow associated code can be found [here](https://github.com/ardhendusgit/IAC-AWS).

 ## Setting Up SonarCloud

 We'll go to SonarCloud to create our organization, project, and token.
 We'll then store this token securely in GitHub Secrets.